 For MUFG to achieve sustainable growth, it is important to secure professionals who can earn success in a diverse range of specialist fields.
 As we aim to increase the sophistication of our existing businesses while expanding into an even broader range of new businesses, the need for talents with robust expertise in specific fields and capable of quickly becoming key workforce components upon joining the Group is becoming ever more profound.
-Accordingly, we are proactively engaged in the hiring of professionals from external sources and through business fieldbased recruitment.
+Accordingly, we are proactively engaged in the hiring of professionals from external sources and through business field-based recruitment.
 Currently, around 60% of the total number of employees hired each year are specialists.

-lumber of Mid-Career Hires and Other Individua
+Number of Mid-Career Hires and Other Individuals Hired through Business Field-Based Recruitment